patrykandpatrick/vico/README.md

 “Can you, fairly easily, share the code used to draw on the `Canvas` between these two UI paradigms?”
 I asked myself.

 The answer is yes. `vico.core` uses `android.graphics.Canvas` (also used by views) to draw charts, and `androidx.compose.ui.graphics.drawscope.DrawScope` (used by Jetpack Compose) exposes `android.graphics.Canvas` via `DrawScope#canvas#nativeCanvas`.
 It’s similar for other APIs, like `Path`.

+This approach encourages a greater level of abstraction and promotes separation of concerns.
+It also helped make the API highly extensible.

 ## Getting started